With the release of macOS 10.15 Catalina, you’re probably wondering if your Adobe software will work in this macOS upgrade.

 Adobe posts a special “letter” about Catalina compatibility

 On October 10, 2019, Adobe posted A Letter to Our Photoshop Community in the official Photoshop user forum (Adobe Community).
 Adobe posted similar letters to the Adobe Communuities for Photoshop, Lightroom Classic, Lightroom, Bridge, and Photoshop Elements.
 This is not the typical Adobe tech note.
 Instead, it appears to be a response to the special challenges that users are experiencing when upgrading to macOS 10.15 Catalina without first checking their applications against the much stricter requirements that Apple has built into Catalina.
 It sounds like many users are contacting Adobe about Catalina blocking their older Adobe applications from opening, particularly Photoshop CS6, the final non-subscription version.
 (Note that although Photoshop CS6 is 64-bit, 64-bit compatibility is not the only tightened requirement in Catalina.)

 Photoshop and macOS Catalina (10.15).
-The list of known issues in this Adobe document has grown significantly since Catalina was released.
-There are issues with file naming, droplets, plug-ins, and a new section added on problems found with Adobe Camera Raw.
+There have been a number of issues discovered since Catalina was released, although many of them have been fixed by updates.
 Read this document carefully, and if any of the problems will cause serious issues with your workflow, the right thing to do is delay your Catalina upgrade until at least the next Photoshop update (and/or macOS as well, since sometimes a problem is a bug in macOS that Apple fixes).
-Update: Photoshop version 20.0.7, released on October 23, 2019, fixes some of the problems but not all of them.

 Adobe does not recommend that customers using old versions of Photoshop upgrade to macOS Catalina.